AppSumo Briefcase Review (formerly AppSumo Black)

 Stencil is a good program.
 I will use it.
 I would not pay extra for it because Canva just has too many possibilities already and I own a tool that allows me to create batches of quotes – but it is an argument pro Briefcase HQ.

-The included quotes are a nice feature but in a perfect software you could just upload text files and wouldn’t have to create every quote individually.
+The included quotes are a nice feature but in perfect software, you could just upload text files and wouldn’t have to create every quote individually.